-10 audit report releases for the stage in question during the last 24 months are required to maintain approval as a releasing person (the cut-off date is the 30th June of the year in question).
-In the agriculture stage, proof must be provided of 10 audit report entries per species (cattle, pigs, poultry) in the last 24 months.
+10 audit report releases during the last 24 months are required to maintain approval as a releasing person (the cut-off date is the 30th June of the year in question).

-This requirement does not apply, if the releasing person is also approved as auditor for the respective stage of approval.
+This requirement does not apply, if the releasing person is also approved as auditor.